 Photo from Christmas Walking Tour in Reykjavik

-If you’re visiting Reykjavik in December, chances are you'll want you’ll how the city celebrates Christmas.
+If you’re visiting Reykjavik in December, chances are you’ll want to know how the city celebrates Christmas.
 There are plenty of ways to enjoy the festive season here.
-Christmas in Reykjavik kicks off as early as December 11 and extends all the way to January 6.
+The Christmas period in Iceland runs from around December 11, when the first Yule Lad arrives, through January 6, known as Þrettándinn (the Thirteenth Day).

 Colorful lighting and decorations adorn the city at Christmas.
-Joining a Christmas Walking tour is the best way to soak into the festive atmosphere and learn about Iceland’s traditions.
+Joining a Christmas walking tour is the best way to soak up the festive atmosphere and learn about Icelandic traditions.

 There are also Christmas markets taking place throughout the season.
 You can browse locally made gifts and buy thoughtful presents for your friends and family back home.